Dance

 College

-Chemistry is in the Department of Natural Sciences in the School of Arts & Sciences within the College of Arts & Sciences, and Education
+African-American Studies is in the Department of Humanities in the School of Arts & Sciences in the College of Arts & Sciences, and Education.

 Degree Type